yaobinwen/robin_on_rails/linux/README.md

 Although this folder is called "Linux", most of the information is actually for Debian-based systems, unless specified otherwise.

+## Books and References

+- [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/): The book is centered around three conceptual pieces that are fundamental to operating systems: virtualization, concurrency, and persistence.

 ## Commands

 Here is a list of commands I have used in various circumstances.
 Record them here for future reference.